malinapavel/web-app-project/README.md

 ## Specifications:
-  For the website design (front-end), HTML and CSS will be used, whilst Javascript and Django comprise the back-end part of this website.
+  For the website design (front-end), HTML and CSS will be used, responsiveness will be granted by Javascript, whilst the Django framework comprises the back-end part of this website.
-  The news articles, users, comments etc. will be stored in a database, whose operations will be handled using the SQL programming language.
+  The news articles, users, comments etc. will be stored in a database, whose operations will be handled using SQLite.

 ### Consider the following branches: